anezkamll/anezkamll.github.io/content/my_work.md

 [Creative Bureaucracy Festival](https://creativebureaucracy.cz/)

 ### EuroPython 2024
-I have been part of the EuroPython Operations team, taking part in online helpdesk and coordination of onsite volunteers. \
+I have been part of the EuroPython Operations team, taking part in online helpdesk, #IAmRemarkable workshop organization, and coordination of conference catering. \
 [EuroPython 2024, Prague & Remote](https://ep2024.europython.eu/)

 ### Global Donut Day in Prague: 3 Faces of Just Transition